isadorasophia/murder/README.md

 > ...I realize this is quite redundant because the Hello World references this repository as a documentation source, but hang with me.

-This is what the architecture of Murder's source looks like:
+This is what the architecture looks like:
 ```
 └── root
     └── resources